suburbanpuma/nnsvs-spanish-support/README.md

 Notes:
 * `sh` and `zh` are sometimes used as allophones for `ll`.
-Still label it as `ll` for dictionary compatiblity.
+You should still label them as `ll` for dictionary compatiblity.
 However, these phonmemes are useful for foreign words.

 * Some speakers enounter "yeísmo", or the merging of "ll" and "y".
 These speakers can label "ll" as `y` instead to slightly reduce the amount of training data needed.

 * Some speakers merge the hard and soft "b/d/g" sounds.
 These speakers can label all "b/d/g" as [`b`/`d`/`g`] and ignore the [`bh`/`dh`/`gh`] phonemes.
-Speakers without this merger can also drop [`bh`/`dh`/`gh`] to simplify the dataset, which will cause most "b/d/g” instances to sound softer (due to more instances of the soft sound in speech).
+Speakers without this merger can also drop [`bh`/`dh`/`gh`] to simplify the dataset, which will cause most "b/d/g” instances to sound softer (due to more instances of the soft sound in the samples).
 Doing so also creates a slight risk that the model may use a hard "b/d/g" at an incorrect time.

 * Older Romance HED-based banks might use the `y` phoneme as both a consonant AND semivowel.
 This is due to VRAM saving measures, and is not encouraged with this release, as they're different phonemes.
 Do not worry if your old data is labeled that way though, as it's still supported.